aimukhin/minfft/README.md

 programs used to conduct them, are available in the `bench` subdirectory.

-## Conformance
-The source code conforms to the C99 and Fortran 2003 standards.

 ## SIMD code
 For some SIMD architectures we provide optimized versions, written manually in assembly language: